 There are a few things you should prepare for before going in for your cosmetic tattooing procedure.
 Plan your cosmetic tattooing appointment for a period of time that gives you time to heal from your procedure.
-Wherever you are tattooing will be tender and may swell and be sensitive to light; you aren’t going to want to be in direct sunlight, sweating, or attending very many social engagements in the days immediately following your cosmetic tattooing procedure.
+Wherever you are tattooing will be tender and may swell and be sensitive to light.
 Gathering a few aftercare products like straws, pain relievers, ointments, and books or movies can also minimize the time you’ll spend running around after your appointment and maximize your healing time.

 Some cosmetic procedures, such as those done around the lips and eyes, may require a small amount of numbing or relaxation.
 If you are taking any prescription medication or antibiotics, check with your physician to make sure there won’t be any adverse reactions with your medication.
 Also if you are prone to fever blisters, let your doctor know, as a prescription may need to be taken before and after a lip procedure.

 There are specific pre-procedure care instructions for the different places you may be considering getting a cosmetic tattoo.
 For eyeliner, it is advised to not wear contact lenses during the procedure or for 24 hours afterwards.
 If you have had Lasik or other eye surgeries, check with your doctor to make sure it is safe for you to undergo cosmetic tattooing.
 Also no waterproof mascara should be worn 1 week prior to the procedure, regular mascara is fine.
 Do not wear eyelash extensions/false eyelashes 1 week prior or 30 days after the procedure as well.
+Also avoid lash growth serums at least one week prior.
 Your eyes may be light sensitive after the procedure, so bring a pair of sunglasses to wear home.
 If you are getting your eyebrows tattooed, do not tweeze, wax, or dye them for two days prior to your procedure.

 It is very important to refrain from taking anything that could unnecessarily thin the blood one week prior to any permanent makeup procedure such as aspirin, ibuprofen, alcohol, and fish oil.
 It is also recommend not to have any caffiene the day of the procedure.
 If prescription medications are being taken, please do not discontinue these.
 If you have questions or concerns about medications interfering with the cosmetic tattoo, please contact your health care provider.